JJPPeters/clAlign/LinearAlgebra/ReadMe.txt

-The majority of this code is heavily inspired or taken from the code of Zhang Ming available at https://code.google.com/p/tspl/
+The majority of this code is heavily inspired or taken from the code of Zhang Ming available at https://code.google.com/p/tspl/ I rewrote some of it to fit my more simplistic needs, and also for my own understanding

 Here is his copyright, license etc: